paulsuh/pytest-scenario-files/docs/source/responses_integration.rst

   This turns on the integration.
-Since the fixtures intended for use with Responses integration are marked by a special suffix, the integration should be explicitly triggered to avoid accidentally activationg it for a developer who used the suffix without realizing the special meaning.
+Since the fixtures intended for use with Responses integration are marked by a special suffix, the integration should be explicitly triggered to avoid accidentally activating it for a developer who used the suffix without realizing the special meaning.

 - ``--psf-fire-all-responses=[true|false]``